Skip to content

 Idalia struck Florida as a high-end category 3 hurricane, becoming the 4th major hurricane to make landfall in Florida in the last 6 years.

 However, ’ region, near where the storm made landfall, potentially mitigated much higher losses from materializing.
-Meanwhile, the western Pacific saw 7 tropical systems primarily impacting the Philippines, Taiwan, China, and Japan in Q3.
+Meanwhile, the western Pacific saw 7 tropical systems primarily impacting the Philippines, Taiwan, China, and Japan.

 …………………..